Ministry of Defence, Singapore Singapore Government

 Instead of minuscule, use tiny

-In the use of technical terms, be mindful that different terms hold different meanings.
-For example, drones are remote-control aircraft to military personnel but male honeycomb to biologists and sounds of bagpipes to Scotmen.
+When using technical terms, be mindful that terms hold different meanings to different people.
+For example, drones are remote-controlled aircraft to military personnel but male honeycomb bees to biologists and the sound of bagpipes to Scotsmen.

 Equations

-For lengthy equations, number the equations on a separate line.
+For lengthy equations, write the equations on a separate line.
 For example:

 The general first-order linear equation is